steven-jin-yan/steven-jin-yan.github.io/_pages/talks.md

 **Presentations in 2026**
 ---

+  *  **Yan, Jin** and Victor Junnan Pan (2026) 'Toward a typology of yes/no questions in Mandarin Chinese dialects: temporal and spatial evolutions', paper presented at [Methods in Dialectology and Language Diversity XIX (Methods XIX)](https://methodsxix.ubc.ca), University of British Columbia, Vancouver, Canada, August 4-7.
   *  **Yan, Jin** and Victor Junnan Pan (2026) ‘Syntactic derivations of polar questions in Suzhou Wu and Zhangzhou Southern Min’, paper presented at [the III Workshop on Linguistic Variation at Interfaces (VARINT 2026)](https://esdeveniments.udg.edu/137059/section/60403/iii-workshop-on-linguistic-variation-at-interfaces-varint-2026.html), University of Girona, Spain, March 19-20.

 **Presentations in 2025**